Skip to content

 • A packet capture, in PCAP format, taken on the client, showing the operation that is being tried and the failure that's being returned by the HNAS.
 Please ensure the capture does not truncate the packets - we need the full packet payload to be able to properly decode all the operations.
 For additional guidance on this refer to How to Collect Packet Captures for Troubleshooting HNAS Problems.

-• A set of HNAS managed server diagnostics for the cluster in question.
+• A set of HNAS Diagnostics for the cluster in question.

 Additional Notes